APPLE IS WIDELY EXPECTED to make its first foray into the wearables market this year with the launch of the so-called Apple iWatch.

 We've rounded up everything we know so far about the device, including its rumoured specificatons, release date and pricing details.
 Be sure to keep this page bookmarked as we'll be updating it as soon as we learn more.

-No release date for the iWatch has been leaked yet, but multiple sources have claimed that the device will make its debut at an Apple launch event in October.
+Previous to the report from Recode, multiple sources claimed that the device will make its debut at an Apple launch event in October, so we don't have long to wait to see who's right.

 Speculation regarding the iWatch’s pricing is mixed.
 Last year, we heard that the wearable will be priced at $199, but since, one analyst has since claimed that the most expensive iWatch model could fetch "several thousands of dollars."
 However, we'd take that remark with a hefty pinch of salt.